edolores/internship-help/README.md

 - **Handshake** - Handshake markets themselves as a job board entirely dedicated to students.
 While growing, the company has gathered an impressive number of job postings.
 - **Jumpstart** - Jumpstart is a similar platform to Handshake but offers a student forum feature all on the same website.
 The forums are a space for students to post questions and engage in conversation with other tech students.
 Jumpstart even has a section for virtual career webinars.
 ## How it Works
 Let's review how the application process typically works.
 You, the applicant, submit an application to the company for it to be reviewed.
 If the company likes your application, they will invite you to interview.
 We'll take a closer look at interviews in a later section.
 If all goes well, the company will reach out to you with their offer to join the company!
 In this section, I want to focus on two common ways your application is reviewed.
+Here's some [FAQ's](https://www.reddit.com/r/cscareerquestions/comments/4qurgo/in_which_i_attempt_to_answer_like_90_of_a_normal/) that will cover some other niche questions you may have.
 ### ATS
 ATS stands for Applicant Tracking System.
 An ATS helps make a recruiter's job easier by pre-filtering resumes before sending them to a human recruiter.
 These systems scan an applicants resume and look for keywords.
 If a resume has an acceptable number of keywords and skill sets, that resume moves on to be reviewed by a human recruiter.
 Thus, the wording in a resume or application can make a huge difference when moving along the application process.
 Just make sure you don't stuff your resume with keywords to the point where it's nonsensical.
 It's worth noting that ATS' do more than filter resumes but those extra features are logistical benefits to the recruiter that don't affect how your application is evaluated.
 ### Human Reviewers
 While some companies use a combination of ATS and human reviewers, other companies solely use human reviewers.
 This works to your benefit because the reviewer has the opportunity to review your application regardless of the number of buzzwords on your resume.
 ##  Building a Resume
-We mentioned resumes in the previous section, now let's take a look at some topics that people are frequently curious about.
+We mentioned resumes in the previous section, now let's take a look at some topics that people are frequently curious about when it comes to creating your resume.
 To start off, be aware that experience in the industry goes above all else when applying to software engineering roles.
 ### GPA
 Unless you plan on going to grad schools, GPAs don't matter as much as you'd think they do.
 Companies evaluate a candidate based on their ability to do the job.
 While GPA offers a good look at how well a student can absorb knowledge, projects and experience are better indicators of how passionate a student is for building software.
 As such, most companies won't even ask for you GPA at any point along the application process.
 That being said, some companies do use GPA as a preliminary filter so staying above a 3.0 or 3.2 is a safe bet.
 ### Personal Projects